tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/keras/model/PreprocessorWithSpec.md

 `preprocess_spec`
 </td>
 <td>
-maps a feature name to a callable to preprocess a feature.
+maps a feature key to a callable to preprocess a feature.
 Only include those features that need preprocessing.
 </td>
 </tr><tr>
 <td>
 `default_value_spec`
 </td>
 <td>
-maps a feature name to a default value to convert a RaggedTensor to Tensor.
+maps a feature key to a default value to convert a RaggedTensor to Tensor.
 Default to 0. if not specified.
 </td>
 </tr>